timdgn/Youtube_downloader_AWS_Lambda/README.md

 ### 👷 Lambda function

-Create a Lambda function (Adapt the GLOBAL VARIABLES in the beginning of the file)
+Create an AWS Lambda function and upload the code from `lambda_function.py` (Adapt the GLOBAL VARIABLES in the beginning of the file)

 ### 🛠️ Add layers containing yt-dlp and FFmpeg

-To create an AWS Lambda layer for yt-dlp, follow these steps:
+To create a Lambda layer for yt-dlp, follow these steps:

 1. Create a new directory for the layer:
    ```bash